brainhack-school2020/ValiquetteVanessa_MouseModelAutism_T2W/tools/MAGeT/README.md

 # Getting started
-## High performance computing and MAGeT
+## Running MAGeT on a high performance computer

 ### Setting up
 1. Create a compute canada and get sponsored by your supervisor.